leetnz/leetnz.github.io/index.md

 # About

-Leetware is a technology consulting company estabished to help companies with cutting edge technical challenges.
+Leetware is a technology consulting company which tackles cutting edge technical challenges.

-New Zealand is a beautiful mix of creative thinkers and a culture for getting things done.
-Leetware demonstrates the next level of development with a focus on design quality and productivity to accelerate our clients in New Zealand's tech industry.
+Capitalising on New Zealand's (beautiful) culture of creative thinking and getting things done, Leetware is fast building a reputation for next-level development with a core focus on design quality and productivity.

-### Design Approaches
+### Design approaches

-#### Guided by Agile and Software Productivity Research
+#### Guided by Agile and software productivity research

-A focus on reducing defects and saving time by leveraging popular style guidelines, linting, test driven development and CI/CD.
+We focus on reducing defects and saving time by leveraging popular style guidelines, linting, test driven development, and CI/CD.

-#### Industry Battle-Tested Experience
+#### Battle-tested industry experience

-Leetware's experience comes from New Zealand's most demanding and exciting technology projects.
-We offer services throughout the entire design lifecycle from prototype through to deployment/manufacturing.
+We work on New Zealand's most demanding and exciting technology projects and offer services throughout the entire design lifecycle - from prototype to deployment/manufacturing.

-#### We Do Hard Math
+#### We do hard math

 Balancing research and development, Leetware leverages simulation and control theory to develop products faster and better.